Paying for a wedding with a home equity loan

 Picture this: friends and family gathered around enjoying food, drink and conversation…golden rings…lovely flowers…beautiful music…photos capturing all the special moments.
 These are important things couples dream about for their wedding.
-However, the cost for all these special details can be a rude awakening.
-According to TheKnot.com, in 2021 national average wedding expenses were $28,000.
-Given these high costs, soon after the engagement is announced, the spouses-to-be and/or their parents are often left wondering: "How do I pay for wedding expenses?"
+However, the cost for all these special details can be a rude awakening — the 2022 U.S. national average for wedding expenses was $30,000.1

-Paying for a Wedding
+Paying for a wedding

 It's important to create a budget with good estimates of all wedding costs and a thorough list of items.
 Do sound research to get current realistic costs appropriate for your wedding location, not just wishful estimates.
 Take a hard look at the results to see if you can afford everything on the list.
 If not, prioritize what is truly important and cut costs in areas that are simply "nice to have."

 Typical sources of wedding funds have included the couple's parents, the couple's savings, tax refunds, credit cards and, to a lesser extent, pre-wedding gifts.

 In fact, a home equity loan may be a great choice if you own a home with enough equity already built up.
 Traditionally, you may think of a home equity loan as a source of funds to improve your home, but more recently home equity loans have been used for other needs — including consolidating high-interest debts and covering major expenses.

 A home equity loan lets you borrow against the equity that you have in your home.
 Equity is not the sum of all the payments you've made.
 Instead, it's the difference between the current market value of your home and the amount you have left to pay on your mortgage.
 Because your home serves as collateral, a home equity loan typically has lower interest than credit cards and other non-secured loans.